-Social networks, search engines and every online application offer us a platform to discover, upload and share content.
+Social networks, search engines, and every online application offer us a platform to discover, upload and share content.

 Google processes 63,000 search queries per second – translating to a staggering 5.5 billion searches per day worldwide.
-In Australia alone, 70% of the population are spending an average 1.7 hours per day on Facebook.
+In Australia alone, 70% of the population is spending an average 1.7 hours per day on Facebook.

 It’s part of what makes these technology giants such lucrative investments – you can almost safely assume Google and Facebook will continue to take the world on this content journey for many years to come.

 However, does content itself continue to reign supreme as Gates forecasted?
 Or has the age of too much information caused a paradigm shift?